StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * The constructed value based on the individual inputs

+### Unpack
+Splits a value into constituent components.
+For example, an input value of type Size with a width of 20 and height of 40 would be split into individual values of 20 and 40.

+Works with:
+* Matrix Transform
+* 3D Point
+* 4D Point
+* Position
+* Shape Command
+* Size

+*Inputs*
+* The value to unpack

+*Outputs*
+* The constituent values that make up the input

 ### Point 3D Pack
 Packs three Number inputs to a single Point3D output.